 Along the way I’ve had lots of opportunities to clarify technical topics to less-technical audiences.
 I’ve retired (several times) so I don’t do that professionally any more, but I’m gonna use this blog to keep on with that.
-I plan to post something weekly — sometimes physics, sometimes math, sometimes chemistry, sometimes somewhere in between or out in left field.
+I plan to post something every Monday morning — sometimes physics, sometimes math, sometimes chemistry, sometimes somewhere in between or out in left field.

 Oh, I tend to hit a topic in spurts.
-If you find something interesting, flip to the Science Topics list (it’s organized by subject) to find related posts, especially the ones in the same sequence.
+If you find something interesting, flip to the Science Topics list (it’s organized by subject) to find related posts, especially the ones in the same story arc.
 The embedded links and the WordPress tags and categories can help, too.

 And thanks for visiting.
 Y’all come on back real soon, y’hear?